Symptoms of a Drug Prescription

 After Drug Withdrawal

-When my daughter was first put on prescription drugs, I truly believed she could just stop at any time, without any consequences, without any withdrawal.
+When my daughter, Nikki, was originally prescribed medication for her mental health, I truly believed she could just stop at any time without consequences.

 I know differently now.